If you use your own car on business travel for your employer you will normally be eligible for tax relief on the costs of running your own car.

-HM Revenue & Customs also sets tax-free mileage allowance rates just to cover fuel costs ('Advisory Fuel Rates') incurred by employees on business motoring.
+HM Revenue & Customs also sets tax-free mileage allowance rates just to cover fuel costs incurred by employees on business motoring.

-The mileage rates vary according to the type of fuel for the car and the size of the car's engine.
+The mileage rates for cars with internal combustion engines (e.g. petrol and diesel) vary according to the type of fuel for the car and the size of the car's engine.

 What if I Receive a Cash Allowance?

-If you receive a fixed cash allowance each year, or a mixture of a mileage based allowance and a fixed cash allowance, you can still claim tax relief based on the MAPS rates for the business miles you travel.
+If you receive a monthly or annual cash allowance, or a mixture of a cash allowance and a mileage based allowance, you can still claim tax relief based on the MAPs rates for the business miles you travel.

-Let's say you travel 20,000 business miles each tax year and your receive from your employer;
+Let's say you travel 20,000 business miles each tax year and you receive from your employer;

 Your employer's contribution towards your business motoring costs would then be £5,000 plus £2,000, a total of £7,000pa.